Azure/carbon-aware-keda-operator/README.md

 The operator will not compute a desired replicaCount for your scaledObjects or scaledJobs, as this is the responsibility of KEDA and HPA.
 The operator would define a "ceiling for allowed maxReplicas" based on carbon intensity of the current time.

-In practice, the operator will throttle workloads and prevent them from bursting during high carbon intensity periods, and allow more scaling when carbon intensity is lower.
+In practice, this operator will throttle workloads and prevent them from bursting during high carbon intensity periods, and allow more scaling when carbon intensity is lower.

 ## Use cases